deep-learning-prof/literature-review/literature-review-instructions.md

 # Instructions to write a literature review
-vpn-emp.wichita.edu send to Hyacinthe
-How to record hours?

-The purpose of these instructions is to help you write a literature review.
-The main objective of a literature review is to identify knowledge gaps in the current literature that you can address.
-This allows to use the current knowledge in our research and avoid redoing existing work.

-Literature reviews can be stand-alone documents or be part of a publication.
-When included in a publication, the literature review's main objective is to clearly explain the differences between the publication and previous works.
+The purpose of these instructions is to help you write a literature review for your research project.
+The main objective of a literature review is two-fold.
+First, it identifies knowledge gaps in the current literature that you can address.
+This allows you to use the current knowledge and avoid redoing existing work.
+Second, when included in a publication (as it is often the case), the literature review's main objective is to clearly explain the differences between the publication and previous works.
 This shows the readers (and reviewers) that the publication is presenting novel contributions.

-Usually, we select a recent paper on the topic that we are interested and use it as the reference point for our literature review.
-We will use it to determine search keywords, determine how far into the past we need to look, and find research that has been done after the publication of the reference point paper.

 One more thing before we start.
 These guidelines are not absolute, so you can adjust as you see fit.
 However, I recommend you follow them at first and then try to adjust if needed.

-## Define the scope of your research topic
+## Define the research topic
 The research topic will guide your search for related papers.
-Usually, the research topic in a paper is formed by three parts: a problem, a solution, and a methodology.
+Usually, the research topic is formed by three parts: a problem, a solution, and a methodology.
 For example, consider the research topic: "Preventing impersonation attacks in Low Earth Orbit Satellite networks using deep learning-based physical-layer authentication".
 In this case, the problem is "impersonation attacks in low earth orbit satellite networks" the solution is, "physical layer authentication", and the methodology is "deep learning".

-One easy way to choose your research topic is to simply take the research topic in your reference point paper.
+You may already have a research topic that you can directly use.
+You may also use the research topic of an existing paper (or unpublished project) that you are interested in investigating further.

 ### Task
-Before going to the next step, make sure you write down the problem, the solution, and the methodology of your research topic.
+Before going to the next step, write your research topic and identify the problem, the solution, and the methodology.
 We will use it to determine the keywords in our search for related papers.

 ## Search for papers
 To find papers, you will use an academic paper search engine.
-Semantic Scholar is a good option as it provides an TLDR for each paper, which is a one or two sentence summary of the papers.
+Semantic Scholar is a good option as it provides a TLDR for each paper, which is a one or two sentence summary of the paper.
 This is usually more useful than the abstract when first looking for papers.
 It also provides an API, which can allow you to automate the literature review process.
 Google Scholar is a popular choice but does not provide a TLDR nor an API.

 The search process usually involves three steps.

-1. Collect the papers referenced by your reference point paper.
+1. Collect the papers referenced by the paper from which you derived your research topic.
-    - The easiest way to do this is to use the references feature of the search engine.
-Finding your paper in the search engine and there should be a list of references already collected for you.
+    - If your research topic comes from an existing paper, the authors have already done a lot of the work for you!
+The easiest way to get a list of references in this papers is to the references feature of the search engine.
+Simply find your paper in the search engine and there should be a link to a list of references already collected for you.
 2. Collect the papers that reference your reference point paper.
-    - Again, the easiest way is to use the search engine.
-These papers can usually be found under "cited by" or "citations".
+    - If the paper that you use to define your research topic has been around for a year or more, there may be other papers that cite it.
+Again, the easiest way is to use the search engine.
+      These papers can usually be found under "cited by" or "citations" buttons.
 3. Search for additional papers using the words in your research topic.
-    - Try different word combinations, use synonyms, etc.
+    - The references collected by the paper's authors may be incomplete.
+They may have had to remove a few to meet page limits, other authors may have reached similar conclusions independently, or they simply missed them.
+It is important that you run your own searches using different keyword combinations.

 There are several ways to keep track of the papers at this point.
 The easiest way is to keep different browser tabs.
 This is OK since we still do not know which papers we want to keep so no need to spend time